IgorMing/spacex-missions/README.md

 ## Observations

 - This was the first time I worked with Chakra, and I thought it's awesome.
 Really productive coding style declaratively. _(Remembered flutter)_
-- I wondered to apply a dynamic amount of data to be retrieved _(current is `10` hardcoded)_.
-But I really get tired now. haha
+- I wondered to apply a dynamic amount of data to be retrieved, pagination or something like that _(current is `10` hardcoded)_.

 Thank you guys!
 I hope you like it.